Meeting to discuss Belarus’ priorities in foreign politics at the present stage

-According to Alexander Lukashenko, holding the 26th Annual Session of the OSCE Parliamentary Assembly in Minsk meant obvious recognition of the new role of Belarus.
+According to Aleksandr Lukashenko, holding the 26th Annual Session of the OSCE Parliamentary Assembly in Minsk meant obvious recognition of the new role of Belarus.
 That was the first time Belarus hosted such a large-scale international political forum.

 The president also called for promoting, as much as possible, the Belarusian idea of cooperation between various integration associations keeping in mind the Chinese initiative.
 This initiative is useful both for Belarus and Russia, and also for the countries of East and West.

 “I expect that the Ministry of Foreign Affairs will carry out an in-depth analysis of the ongoing global processes and specific initiatives to strengthen security in the region and enhance the image of Belarus in the international arena.
-We need to be seen, and out position should be taken into account,” Alexander Lukashenko said.
+We need to be seen, and out position should be taken into account,” Aleksandr Lukashenko said.

 On ‘Minsk format’

 “There are many people wishing to reap political dividends from participation in the process of promoting peaceful settlement in Ukraine.
 They think the Minsk format has become outdated and that they can do without it.
 But they do not offer any new initiatives to replace it.
 Therefore, the Minsk process should remain in place, but it should be stepped up,” the head of state noted.
-Alexander Lukashenko said that Belarus is affected by the standoff in eastern Ukraine that damages regional security, restrains trade and increases the migration load.
+Aleksandr Lukashenko said that Belarus is affected by the standoff in eastern Ukraine that damages regional security, restrains trade and increases the migration load.